Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Optimized PneuNet design

-We apply pneumatic pressure of \SI{10} {\kilo \pascal} within the optimized and conventional chambers to perform finite element analyses in ABAQUS, while their bottom edges are fixed.
-The results of the analyses, as deformed profiles with their undeformed profiles, are depicted in Fig.~\ref{fig:2DAnalysis}.
-The optimized and rectangular chambers provide $y-$direction deformations of \SI{3.001}{\milli\meter} and \SI{1.605}{\milli\meter}, respectively, indicating that the optimized chamber yields approximately 86.98\% greater deformation than the conventional counterpart.
-This indicates that a gripper with optimized chambers can provide relatively more gripping action than the conventional design.
+We apply pneumatic pressure of \SI{10} {\kilo \pascal} within the optimized and conventional chambers to perform nonlinear finite element analyses in ABAQUS, while their bottom edges are fixed.
+The results of the studies, including deformed profiles and their undeformed counterparts, are depicted in Fig.~\ref{fig:2DAnalysis}.
+The optimized chamber I, optimized chamber II and rectangular chamber provide $y-$direction deformations of \SI{2.821}{\milli\meter}, \SI{3.001}{\milli\meter} and \SI{1.605}{\milli\meter}, respectively, indicating that the optimized chamber I and optimized chamber II yield approximately 75.76\%, and 86.98\% greater deformation than their conventional counterpart.
+This means that a gripper with optimized chambers can provide greater gripping force than a traditional design.
+Additionally, as the optimized chamber~II provides relatively more deformation than the optimized chamber I, we use the former for 3D analyses, fabrication, and experimental demonstration.
 The following sections present 3D analysis results, the 3D printing workflow, experimental setup, and experimental grasping examples.